igor-starostenko/report_factory/README.md

 ---

-To create a new project:
+To create a new project (Admin only):

 _POST_ `/api/v1/projects`